Spiritual Growth: What Constitutes True Spiritual Devotion?

 How to Achieve True Spiritual Devotion

 After I got home, I read several passages one after another.
-One of the passages said: “The way that people believe in God, love God, and satisfy God is by touching the Spirit of God with their heart and thereby obtaining His satisfaction, and by using their heart to engage with God’s words and thus being moved by the Spirit of God.
+One of the passages said: “The way that people, love God, and satisfy God is by touching the Spirit of God with their heart and thereby obtaining His satisfaction, and by using their heart to engage with God’s words and thus being moved by the Spirit of God.
 If you wish to achieve a normal spiritual life and establish a normal relationship with God, then you must first give your heart to Him.
 Only after you have quieted your heart before Him and poured your whole heart into Him will you gradually be able to develop a normal spiritual life. … If your heart can be poured into God and remain quiet before Him, then you will have the opportunity and the qualifications to be used by the Holy Spirit, to receive the enlightenment and illumination of the Holy Spirit, and even more, you will have the opportunity for the Holy Spirit to make good your shortcomings.
 When you give your heart to God, on the positive side, you can attain deeper entry and attain a higher plane of insight; on the negative side, you will have more understanding of your own faults and shortcomings, you will be more eager to seek to satisfy God’s will, and you will not be passive, but will actively enter in.
 Thus, you will become a correct person” (“It Is Very Important to Establish a Normal Relationship With God”).

 As I contemplated this passage, I understood that if I wanted to have a normal spiritual life, then I first had to let go of all those old rules and practices of the past, to withdraw my heart from all people, events and things in the outside world and quiet it before God, and to pray to God, read God’s words and contemplate God’s words with an honest heart.
 With anything I didn’t understand, I knew I had to pray more and seek more with God—I couldn’t just give God’s words a cursory glance and skip over them.
 Only by practicing in this way could I obtain the enlightenment and illumination of the Holy Spirit and establish a normal relationship with God.
 When we pour our hearts into God’s words, we finally discover whether we act according to our own desires with the things we encounter in our lives or whether we practice in accordance with God’s words, we discover that there are some things in which we do not entirely practice according to God’s will, and we discover that there still exist in us some deviations and deficiencies, and so on.
 When we reflect on these things, we look for the path to practice in God’s words, then we introduce it into our lives, practice it and enter into it in order to resolve our real problems.
 Only a spiritual life that can achieve these kinds of results constitutes true spiritual devotion.
 Once I’d understood this, I began to practice and enter into it: When I practiced spiritual devotion, I would pray to the Lord about all the problems and difficulties I encountered every day and seek for the path to practice from within the Lord’s words.
 When I prayed, I told the Lord everything that was in my heart and spoke truthfully to Him, and I entrusted the Lord with all my practical difficulties and asked for His help; I was no longer following rules and engaging in religious rite or saying the same old words in prayer.
 When I read God’s words, it no longer mattered how much I read or how much I could memorize.
 Instead, I focused on contemplating and seeking the Lord’s will and requirements, I reflected on whether or not I practiced according to the Lord’s words when I encountered issues, if not then why, and what I should do the next time I encountered such an issue, and so on.
 After practicing in this way for a time, I felt like my relationship with the Lord was becoming more and more normal, I often felt the enlightenment and guidance of the Holy Spirit when I read the Lord’s words, and when I prayed, I would feel moved and would clearly feel that the Lord was listening to my prayers.
 Thank the Lord!